 Director General, Japan Traffic Culture Association

 Since its establishment in 1948, Japan Traffic Culture Association has been actively engaged in the promotion of art and culture.
-And we positions public art promotion project as an important project as well as an exhibition project "Traffic Culture Exhibition", scholarship projects "Takifuji Foundation" and "International Takifuji Art Award."
+And we make much account of public art promotion project as well as an exhibition project "Traffic Culture Exhibition", scholarship projects "Takifuji Foundation" and "International Takifuji Art Award."

-The basis of the activity is the following sentence that Herbert Lead left in his book "The Meaning of Art."
+The basis of the activities is the following sentence that Herbert Lead left in his book "The Meaning of Art."
 "What we are missing now is not an artist - it is unconsciously an artistic public."
-We continue the projects in such a wish that artworks installed in public spaces will contribute to realize a relaxing and cheerful society in which people unconsciously touch art .
+We continue the projects in such a wish that artworks installed in public spaces will contribute to realize a relaxing and cheerful society in which people unconsciously touch art.

 35 years have passed since this public art project started in earnest, this stained glass work completed at Matsuyama Airport is 499th, and in February 2014 we plan to install the 500th work at Fukushima Airport.
 Thank you once again for everyone who cooperated for realization of this work and 500 works, and thank you for your continued understanding and cooperation for promotion of public art in Japan in the future.